ErpNetDocs/tech/modules/crm/clientcenter/orders/index.md

 ![pictures](pictures/order_details.png)

-Here, it is also possible to **cancel** the order before it is released.
+Here, it is also possible to **cancel** the submitted order before it is released.

 ![pictures](pictures/cancel_order.png)